qmi03/hiPHoP/report/chapters/technology/index.typ

 Search Engine Optimization (SEO) is the practice of improving a website's visibility and ranking in search engine results pages (SERPs).
 When implemented effectively, SEO helps increase organic (non-paid) traffic to your website by making it more attractive to search engines like Google, Bing, and Yahoo.

 Utilized strategies:
-- Semantic HTML structure with appropriate heading hierarchy
+- Semantic HTML structure with appropriate heading hierarchy.
-- Server-side rendering for faster initial page loads
+- Server-side rendering for faster initial page loads.
-- Mobile-responsive design using Tailwind's responsive utilities
+- Mobile-responsive design using Tailwind's responsive utilities.
-- Optimized meta tags (`title`, `description`, Open Graph)
+- Optimized meta tags (`title`, `description`, Open Graph).
-- URL structure optimization with clean, descriptive URLs
+- URL structure optimization with clean, descriptive URLs.
-- Image optimization with appropriate `alt` tags and lazy loading
+- Image optimization with appropriate `alt` tags and lazy loading.